-Historical records indicate that in the 1840s the buffalo population in North America was estimated at 30 million and, at its peak, approximately 60 million.
-At the time of Christopher Columbus' arrival in the New World, approximately 7 million American Indians populated North America.
+Historical records indicate that in the 1840s the buffalo population in North America was estimated at 30 million and, at its peak, experts believe there may have as many as 60 million buffalo across the vast landscape of what would become the United States.
+At the time of Christopher Columbus' arrival in the New World, somewhere between 7 to 18 million American Indians populated North America.
 During these early years, Indians and buffalo successfully coexisted and, a sacred, spiritual relationship developed between them.
-Indians were dependent on buffalo for food, shelter, essential tools and clothing, and the buffalo became an integral component of Indian religion.
+Indians were dependent on buffalo for food, shelter, essential tools and clothing, and the buffalo became an integral component of Indian culture and religion.
+To this day, you will hear many Indian people refer to a buffalo as "my relative."

 As Indians were forced onto reservations, buffalo were slaughtered by the thousands.
-The U.S. military believed that if the buffalo could be eliminated, the "Indian problem" in America could be solved.
-A US military leader who was deeply involved in the so called Indian Wars of the Great Plains brutally stated, "If I could learn that every buffalo in the northern herd were killed, I would be glad...The destruction of the herd would do more to keep Indians quiet than anything else that could happen."
-This strategy was successful and, in the last three to four decades of the 1800's tens of millions of buffalo were slaughtered resulting in less than 500 buffalo remaining at the turn of the century.
-Concurrently, the population of American Indians was also significantly reduced to approximately 250,000 at the turn of the century.
-With the demise of the buffalo and the confinement of Indian Tribes to reservation lands, Indians lost their primary food source, lifestyle and independence.
+Much of the slaughter was undertaken by the greed of the buffalo hunters who stripped the buffalo for its hide as the factories of the east could not get enough.
+More often than not, the meat was not even harvested, while Indians forced onto reservations could have used every ounce of it.
+Imagine what our ancestors must have thought about allowing all that protein to simply rot on the prairie.
+We must be honest and point out that the U.S. military believed that if the buffalo could be eliminated, the "Indian problem" in America could be solved.
+A US military leader who was deeply involved in the so-called Indian Wars of the Great Plains brutally stated, "If I could learn that every buffalo in the northern herd were killed, I would be glad...The destruction of the herd would do more to keep Indians quiet than anything else that could happen."
+The greed of the buffalo hunters and the strategy of the government were successful and, in the last three to four decades of the 1800's literally tens of millions of buffalo were slaughtered resulting in less than 500 buffalo remaining at the turn of the century.
+With the demise of the buffalo and the confinement of Indian Tribes to reservation lands, Indians lost their primary food source, lifestyle, and independence.
 Sitting Bull, the great and eloquent Sioux Chief said, "A cold wind blew on the prairie on the day the last buffalo fell.
 A death wind for my people."

-By the early 1900s, many American realized the error of trying to eliminate the buffalo.
+By the early 1900s, a growing number of Americans realized the error of trying to eliminate the buffalo.
 President Teddy Roosevelt played a significant role in buffalo conservation efforts in the early 1900s and then conservation began on a wider scale in the mid-1900's.
 By 1990, approximately 25,000 buffalo were held in public herds and approximately 250,000 buffalo were in private herds.
-Numerous Indian Tribes had also established small herds on Tribal lands.
+A small number of Indian Tribes had also established small herds on Tribal lands.
 In 1991, approximately 10 Indian Tribes, committed to buffalo restoration with approximately 1,500 buffalo among them, organized the ITBC and approached Congress for federal funding.
 An early supporter was Senator Conrad Burns of Montana.
 In 1992, ITBC began receiving federal funding through Congressional earmarks.
-Sometimes ITBC was included in the President's budget and other times supported administratively but only at the discretion of whomever was in a senior position at the Bureau of Indian Affairs in any given year.
+Sometimes we were included in the President's budget and other times supported administratively but only at the discretion of whomever was in a senior position at the Bureau of Indian Affairs in any given year.
 With very small appropriations, and funding that was never ensured from one year to the next, ITBC has nonetheless assisted many Tribes to restore buffalo, enhance existing herds and provide necessary technical assistance.